NikinAI/TypedGraph/README.md

     * Transaction graph
     * Ownership flow
 * Knowledge graph
-* Data pipeline in data engineering application
+* Data pipeline in data engineering applications
     * Each vertex can be a step in data processing
     * Each edge can be a type of data transfer
 * Definition of neural network / machine learning